 Urban and Industrial Activities in Thessaloniki, Greece

 The western part of Thessaloniki is degraded, in terms of socio-economic and environmental development.
 Odour pollution is one of the major reasons of nuisance, that affects the local population.
-This is caused due to urban and industrial activities that co-exist at the same area over time.
+This is caused due to urban and industrial activities that co-exist in the same area at the same time.

-The western part of the city hosts numerous industrial activities (petrochemicals, metal processing, logistics facilities, etc.) that are located in proximity to urban areas.
-At the same time, various urban activities such as illegal burning of improper material, affects further to the environmental deterioration of the region.
-Further to that, the river that runs through the area, receives the untreated effluent of wastewater from this part of the city.
+The western part of the city hosts numerous industrial activities (petrochemicals, metal processing, logistics facilities, etc.) that are located close to urban areas.
+At the same time, various urban activities such as illegal burning of improper material, further affects the environmental deterioration of the region.
+In addition, the river that runs through the area, receives the untreated effluent of wastewater from this part of the city.
 All these activities, contribute to odour nuisance of different qualitative characteristics.
 It is an unsolved and unmapped issue that affects local population and businesses.

 D-Noses role and aims